Trees, Shrubs & Landscaping

 Plant perennials for blooms that come back year after year with little maintenance.

-Select Your Perennial Varieties
+Select Your Perennial Garden Plants

 Choose flowers with a reputation for being sturdy and dependable.
-Coneflowers, astilbes, coreopsis, creeping phlox, veronica and black-eyed Susans are beautiful flowers you can count on.
+Coneflowers, astilbes, coreopsis, creeping phlox, veronica, and black-eyed Susans are beautiful perennial flowers you can count on.
 Select a mix of tall and short plants.
 Plant tall ones in the back and short ones in front and along the sides of your garden bed.

 Decide Where to Plant